himharsh1997/aws-certification-notes/README.md

 - Build an AMI - this will create EBS snapshots.
 - Launch instances from other AMIs.

+## EC2 Instance Store
+- EBS volumes are network drives with good but "limited" performance.
+- But sometime we need even higher performance due to heavy tasks, mean we require high performance hardware disk.
+- If instance reboot data will persist.
+- But data will not persist in following cases:
+  - Underlying disk drive fails.
+  - Instance stops.
+  - instance terminates.

 ### AWS Cognito
 - Service to give users an identity so that interact with our application(mobile, web).
 This not mean IAM user.
 - We 2 things: